Rhampholeon (Rhampholeon) spinosus

 Join the Anderson Lab

 If you are a Biology or Medical Biology student at USD and are interested in gaining experience in lab research, I am currently seeking a number of students to work on various projects in my lab.
-Working in the lab you may become involved in high-speed video recording of rapid animal movement, digitizing and analysis of high-speed video sequences, animal care (primarily reptiles), muscle contractile physiology experiments, electromyographic recordings, morphological dissection of frozen and preserved specimens, temperature manipulation experiments, field collection of animals and data, and other techniques.
-If this seems of interest, and you are willing to commit to at least two semesters of research, please contact me.
+Working in the lab you may become involved in high-speed video recording of rapid animal movement, digitizing and analysis of high-speed video sequences, segmentation and analysis of µCT scans, animal care (primarily reptiles), muscle contractile physiology experiments, electromyographic recordings, morphological dissection of frozen and preserved specimens, temperature manipulation experiments, field collection of animals and data, and other techniques.
+If this seems of interest, and you are willing to commit to at least two semesters of research, please .
 When you do, please include information about your major, expected graduation date and USD GPA, relevant courses taken or underway at USD, future plans and carrier goals, any skills or experience doing research, including animal experience, a description of what made you interested in the research in our lab, and information about how much time a week you would be available to work in the lab.
 This information will help me understand what you are looking for, how you might best be able to help in the lab, and how I can help you obtain the experience that will best benefit everyone involved.